DAVID SANCIOUS-WHAT MIGHT HAVE BEEN.

 Transformation (The Speed Of Love).

-For Transformation (The Speed Of Love), David Sancious and Tone’s sophomore album, David penned four tracks.
-They were Piktor’s Metamorphosis, Sky Church Hymn #9, The Play And Display Of The Heart and Transformation (The Speed Of Love).
+For Transformation (The Speed Of Love), David Sancious penned Piktor’s Metamorphosis, Sky Church Hymn #9, The Play And Display Of The Heart and Transformation (The Speed Of Love).
 These four lengthy pieces were the perfect showcase for David Sancious and Tone.

 Recording of Transformation (The Speed Of Love) took place at Caribou Ranch studios with Bruce Botnik producing.
-David played acoustic piano, Fender Rhodes, piano plus Hammond and electric organ.
-That’s not all.
-A true multi-instrumentalist, David also played Moog synth, clavinet, electric and acoustic guitars.
+David Sancious played acoustic piano, Fender Rhodes, piano, Hammond and electric organ, Moog synth, clavinet as well as electric and acoustic guitars.
 Ernest “Boom” Carter played drums, percussion and added the vocal on Piktor’s Metamorphosis.
 Gerald Carboy played bass and wind chimes.
 Gayle Moran sang the vocal chorus on Transformation (The Speed Of Love), an eighteen minute epic that closes the album.
 Once these four songs were recorded, Transformation (The Speed Of Love) was released in 1976.